-You may also obtain the campus rules regarding additional remuneration in the faculty compensation policy.
+You may also obtain the University rules regarding additional remuneration on the Human Resources website here.

-ADDITIONAL RENUMERATION FOR CONSULTATIVE SERVICES (One-Sixth Rule)
+ADDITIONAL RENUMERATION FOR CONSULTATIVE SERVICES

-From Regents Policy 5.C.4: With prior written approval by the dean or appropriate campus authority, faculty members shall be permitted to receive additional remuneration from sources outside the university so long as the activities generating the income do not exceed one-sixth of their time and effort (one-sixth rule FAQs).
-Outside work during leaves of absence shall be of concern only to the individual and the entity by which they are employed.
+From Regents Policy 5E: With prior written approval by the dean or appropriate campus authority, faculty members shall be permitted to receive additional remuneration from sources outside the university so long as the activities generating the income do not exceed one-sixth of their time and effort.
+Outside work during leaves of absence shall be of concern only to the individual and the entity by which he/she is employed.